HashJar/web-collab/README.md

 ## Issues

 1. The delete marker option doesn't work.
-3. Sharing doesn't work.
+2. Sharing doesn't work.
-2. If you remove the extension, all the stored data would be lost.
+3. If you remove the extension, all the stored data would be lost.
+4. Marker are saved when a note is added.
+If you create a marker but don't add any note, it won't be saved.